Jun 15, 2020

 Notify your insurer of your intentions to cancel your policy once your new insurance provider has your new policy ready.
 While the process of cancelling insurance coverage varies by company, most require you to provide an insurance cancellation letter.

-Even if you are not required to provide an insurance cancellation letter, it is a good idea so you have a record of the date you requested cancellation.
+Even if you are not required to provide a cancellation letter, it is a good idea so you have a record of the date you requested cancellation.
 This ensures there is no confusion.

 Be open to the idea of your current insurer offering additional insurance discounts our incentives to maintain your current policy.